-2. Contour identification algorithm to find contours/objects: Highlighted edges of the binary image is used identify contours in the image using the findContours() method of Imagroc package (OpenCV Java) of OpenCV library. findContours() method returns a list of array of points where an array corresponds to the points of a contour.
+- 1. Preprocessing of the Image: The colored image is converted to a binary image/ grayscale and the edges of the items in the image are highlighted.
+'Imgproc' (OpenCV Java) package of OpenCV supports the methods cvtColor() and Canny() to convert a colored image to binary image and highlight the edges respectively. - 2.
+Contour identification algorithm to find contours/objects: Highlighted edges of the binary image is used identify contours in the image using the findContours() method of Imgproc package (OpenCV Java) of OpenCV library. findContours() method returns a list of array of points where an array corresponds to the points of a contour.
 The size of the list of contours is large as it includes all the contours in the image that is the circles, lines and characters of the text.
 For each contour, the list of points is traversed and a compact circle that can connect the points of the contour to form a circle is identified by minEnclosingCircle() method of ImgProc package.
-The minEnclosingCircle() method returns the center and radius for the circles identified.
-The result of minEnclosingCircle() is pictorially represented in Figure 7, with circles of pink circumference and constant radius to showcase the results and they do not map to the original size of circle identified.
+The minEnclosingCircle() method returns the center and radius for the circles identified. - 3.
+Process the circles to eliminate noise: The results of minEnclosingCircle() function include enormous number of circles because the method identifies the minimum possible circle around all the objects including characters like 'a', 'm','n,'o'.
+Also, for a few circles in the PSM inner and outer circles are identified and hence there are overlapping circles in the PSM.